yas4891/koudoku_coupons/README.md

 KoudokuCoupons adds support for [Stripe](http://www.stripe.com) coupons to [Koudoku](https://github.com/yas4891/koudoku).

-**NOTE**: KoudokuCoupons currently only works with my fork of Koudoku, because the upstream repository does not merge pull requests at the moment.

 ## Installation

 For KoudokuCoupons to work properly you need to add the following lines to your `Gemfile`: